Supporting sustainability in schools

 We are strong and active advocates for the adoption of the Australian Sustainable Schools Initiative (AusSSI-SA) and we are here to assist local EP schools in registering and developing their own sustainability plans.
 Feel free to have a read through our media stories (linked below) to get ideas of what other schools are doing and what you could rally behind at your school.
 Please contact us via email (DEW.NREPAdmin@sa.gov.au) or call us on 8688 3111 to speak with an NRM Officer and start your schools registration process.

-Thank you to the following 13 schools for already coming on-board and congratulations on your significant progress to date: Lake Wangary Primary School, Samaritan College, Tumby Bay Area School, St Josephs School Port Lincoln, McRitchie Crescent Children's Services Centre, Nicolson Avenue Primary School, Hincks Avenue, Samaritan College (OLHC campus), Samaritan College (St Teresa’s campus), Gabmididi Manoo Children and Family Centre, Cowell Area School, Kimba Area School and Kirton Point Primary School.
+Thank you to the following 13 schools for already coming on-board and congratulations on your significant progress to date: Lake Wangary Primary School, Samaritan College, Tumby Bay Area School, St Josephs School Port Lincoln, McRitchie Crescent Children's Services Centre, Nicolson Avenue Primary School, Hincks Avenue, Samaritan College (OLHC campus), Samaritan College (St Teresa’s campus), Gabmididi Manoo Children and Family Centre, Cowell Area School, Kimba Area School, Kirton Point Primary School and Cleve Area School.

 Support to schools includes: